Trombone: the best trombone rods and pistons on the market

 - Main rod: this is the first extension of the instrument and is where the sound makes its first journey.

-- Rod fitting thread: this part is the one that allows to adjust the rod to the trombone to keep it connected.
+- Rod fitting thread: helps in adjusting the rod to the trombone to keep it connected.

-It can be classified according to its mechanics or its key system.
-But also according to their tuning.
+They can be classified according to mechanics or key system.
+But also by their tuning.

 By the mechanical system or design

 - Stick trombone: it has a curved stick that fits into the rest of the body.
 It has seven different positions to produce the different notes of the natural scale.
-To achieve the sharp notes or flats it is necessary to develop an excellent technique.
+To achieve the sharp notes or flats, it's necessary to develop an excellent technique.

-- Piston trombone: it is the most similar to the trumpet because it has three valves that allow to achieve the musical notes.
+- Piston trombone: it's the most similar to the trumpet, because it has three valves that allow to achieve the musical notes.
 The main difference with respect to the trumpet is in the length of the instrument.
 While the trombone can have up to three meters of tubing, the trumpet is between 1.3 and 1.5 meters long.
 In addition, the caliber of the tubing in the trombone is larger.

-- Alto trombone: it is generally tuned in B flat and produces the highest pitched sound.
+- Alto trombone: it's generally tuned in B flat and produces the highest pitched sound.

-- Tenor trombone: it is tuned in C and is the most used by big bands.
-There is also a tenor in F, which is not widely used by marching bands.
-On the other hand, it is in demand among symphony orchestras.
+- Tenor trombone: it's tuned in C and is the most used by big bands.
+There is also a tenor in F, which is not widely used by marching bands, but is more in demand among symphonic orchestras.

-- Bass trombone in F: as its name says, it is tuned in F and is in good demand in salsa and Latin music orchestras.
+- Bass trombone in F: as its name suggests, it's tuned in F and is in good demand in salsa and Latin music orchestras.

 - Bass trombone in E: also in good demand in salsa orchestras.
-It is tuned in E, or in other words, in F flat.
+It's tuned in E, or in other words, in F flat.

 This instrument has seven fundamental positions to be practiced.
 But in each of these positions, nine or even ten different notes can be achieved.
-In other words, playing the trombone requires both mastery of the seven positions and nine different intensities of breathing in each of the positions.
+In other words, playing the trombone requires both mastery of the seven positions and nine different intensities of breathing in each position.